e2b-dev/E2B/README.md

 ---
 What needs to be changed
-- macos release (later windows and more linux flavors)
 - add user install script (use a version of what we used for devbookctl)
 - user-installed daemon must actually work as a daemon that automatically starts when user starts their machine
 - devbookd needs to start using a port that isn't common, especially for the development